 Here are the four key amendments to the MHRA:

-Where there is foreign influence in the religious group which undermines religious harmony and is a threat to Singapore’s peace, Restraining Orders (ROs) can
+Where there is foreign influence in the religious group which undermines religious harmony and is a threat to Singapore’s peace, Restraining Orders (ROs) can be issued to religious groups to stop them from receiving donations from foreign sources, or impose further leadership requirements.

-in a position of control or power over the local religious group.
+Religious groups must declare any affiliations to foreign persons or organisations in a position of control or power over the local religious group.
 This is purely disclosure, and the RO will not be able to compel religious groups to dissociate from their foreign affiliations.

 If someone has hurt the feelings of another religious community, the Community Remedial Initiative (CRI) allows them to make amends to the affected community and learn more about our multi-religious society.

-Under the CRI, the Minister for Home Affairs may offer the person an opportunity to perform activities to help him better understand the affected religious community, and mend ties with them.
-Examples of remedial actions may include a public or
+Under the CRI, the Minister for Home Affairs may offer a person who has wounded the feelings of another religious community an opportunity to perform activities to help him better understand the affected religious community, and mend ties with them.
+Examples of remedial actions may include a public or private apology to the aggrieved parties, or participation in inter-religious events.

 The offences will cover acts that: